コンテンツにスキップ

 Stop Sandboxes

-Daytona provides methods to stop sandboxes using Python and TypeScript.
+Daytona provides methods to stop sandboxes in Daytona Dashboard ↗ or programmatically using the Python SDK, TypeScript SDK, and Ruby SDK.

 1. Navigate to Daytona Sandboxes ↗